Choose your Kit for Wood and multi-fuel Stoves

-We are Europes biggest webstore specialised in chimney liners and twin wall isolated pipes.
-We guarantee a high quality for a reasonable price.
-We gladly help you chosing the necessary elements, if something goes wrong we will help you solving the issue!
+We are Europe's biggest website specialising in chimney liners and twin wall isolated pipes.
+We guarantee high quality for a reasonable price.
+We gladly help you choose the necessary component and, if something goes wrong, we will help you solve the issue!

-Our double wall isolated flue pipes are of course HETAS approved and have the T600 European certificate.
+Our double wall insulated flue pipes are of course HETAS approved and have the T600 European certificate.
 We also supply single wall pipes, flue pipes, black stove pipes and chimney liners.

-We supply a full range of chimney systems, delivered from the warehouse in Manchester.
+We supply a full range of chimney systems, all delivered from our warehouse in Manchester.

-Our twin wall flue is supplied with the necessary locking bands free of charge!
+Our twin wall flues are supplied with the necessary locking bands free of charge!

 About our Chimney flues and Flue pipes

 All flues are made of stainless steel.
 For twin wall flue pipes, ceramic wool of the highest quality is used as insulation material.
-Every product you find in our webstore has been designed for evacuation of gases and for renovation of existing chimney pipes.
+Every product you find on our website is designed for the evacuation of gases and renovation of existing chimney pipes.
 Our products can be used for gas, coal or wood stoves, pellet ovens or oil heaters.
 Our flues can be used inside and outside the house.

 Flues at flue-pipes.com